rawgraphs/rawgraphs.github.io/content/learning/how-to-make-a-multiset-barchart/how-to-make-a-multiset-barchart.md

 ---
-title: How to make a AAA
+title: How to make a multiset barchart
 date: 2021-05-27
 author: RAW Graphs Team
 layout: post